 Admission into the temple is free of charge and inside you’ll find a hall of 100 Buddha statues in the Hundred Dragons Hall and a Universal Wisdom Hall…I’m waiting to see if visiting the wisdom hall means eternal brilliance?

 Getting Here: Located in Chinatown, the Buddha Tooth Relic Temple is a short walk from the Chinatown MRT Station.
 The official address is 288 South Bridge Road which is the road that connects directly back to Clark Quay and passes the Sri Mariammam Temple if you’re keen for a walk.
 Also off topic but if you’re keen for good Chinese in Chinatown, Fatty Weng Restaurant is GOOD!
 Just located around the corner from the temple!

 You’ll be seeing red from the moment you arrive in Chinatown with hanging lanterns and decorations as far as the eye can see at one of the best photography locations in Singapore.
 Singapore’s Chinatown is a celebration of culture and tradition.
 Market stalls sell anything and everything, cafes and restaurants follow the same anything goes mantra and you’ll find everyone there regardless of the time of day.
 It’s busy, alive and filled with photo opportunities of street scenes and colourful facades.

-Getting Here: It’s a nice walk from Clark Quay or you can jump on the MRT to Chinatown Station which sits on the blue Downtown and purple North-East Lines.
+Getting to Chinatown in Singapore: It’s a nice walk from Clark Quay or you can jump on the MRT to Chinatown Station which sits on the blue Downtown and purple North-East Lines.
 Be aware that there are many exits from the Chinatown Station so head for Temple or Pagoda Street to arrive in the thick of the fun.

 Singapore Photography Spot #7 Sri Mariamman Temple